sestaton/tephra/README.md

     Required:
         -g|genome     :   The genome sequences in FASTA format to search for non-LTR-RTs.
+        -o|gff        :   The GFF3 outfile to place the non-LTRs found in <genome>.

     Options:
+        -r|reference  :   The non-masked reference genome for base correction.
-        -o|outdir     :   The location to place the results.
+        -d|outdir     :   The location to place the results.
         -p|pdir       :   Location of the HMM models (Default: configured automatically).
+        -t|threads    :   The number of threads to use for BLAST searches (Default: 1).
+        -v|verbose    :   Display progress for each chromosome (Default: no).

 **CITATION**

 A manuscript is in preparation, which includes a description of the all the methods and their uses, a comparison to other programs, and results from model systems.
 These will be provided in some form ahead of publication, as soon as they are available.